admkopec/LSFileWrapper/README.md

 ### Getting child wrappers
 > **_Notice:_** Directory wrappers only.

-To get wrappers from a directory wrapper call `-fileWrapperWithPath`, this will also traverse all children based on supplied path.
+To get a wrapper from a directory wrapper call `-fileWrapperWithPath`, this will also traverse all children based on supplied path.
 ```objective-c
 LSFileWrapper* directoryWrapper;